Answering “Can I Get a Car Loan With a New Job?” and All Your Car Loan Questions

 8. Down Payment

 Most lenders look for a 20% down payment on new cars (or 10% on used ones), which is what you pay to cover a portion of the sale price of the vehicle.
-A large down payment ensures you won’t end up owing more than the car is worth, and it also shows lenders you’re less likely to default.
+A large down payment makes sure you won’t end up owing more than the car is worth, and it also shows lenders you’re less likely to default.
 Plus, it reduces the amount you have to borrow, which lowers your monthly payment and total interest.

 Let Diamond Help You Purchase & Protect Your Car